KHAEntertainment/graphrag-with-sqlite_vec-ts-vercel-ai-sdk/docs/DYNAMIC-HYBRID-SEARCH-INTEGRATION.md

 # Dynamic Hybrid Search Integration for GraphRAG

+**Status:** ✅ Fully Implemented (Phase 3 Complete - October 28, 2025)

 ## Overview

-This document analyzes integrating **dynamic hybrid search with LLM-weighted fusion** into our GraphRAG system.
+This document describes the **dynamic hybrid search with LLM-weighted fusion** implemented in our GraphRAG system.
 This methodology dramatically improves retrieval accuracy by combining multiple search strategies and letting an LLM dynamically determine the optimal weighting based on query characteristics.

+**This is the SOURCE OF TRUTH for the hybrid search architecture.**

 ## Why This Matters for Code Retrieval